rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 ---

 <chunk_context>This section highlights the additional components and options available for the Universalgreifer EGL, emphasizing its enhanced productivity, functionality, and integration capabilities.
 It details the integrated control and power electronics that eliminate the need for external control units, and outlines the compatibility with communication standards like PROFINET and PROFIBUS-DP, facilitating seamless integration into existing industrial networks.
-The mention of the backen interface compatibility with the PGN-plus-P series underscores the versatility and adaptability of the EGL in various applications, aligning with the document's overall focus on advanced automation solutions.</chunk_context>
+The mention of the basic jaw interface compatibility with the PGN-plus-P further underscores the flexibility and adaptability of the EGL in various applications, aligning with the document's overall focus on advanced automation solutions.</chunk_context>
 <chunk>### Page 5
  SCHUNK bietet mehr ...